ULHPC/tutorials/README.md

    (node)$> conda create -n bioinfo_tutorial
    (node)$> conda activate bioinfo_tutorial
    ```
    You can see that your prompt will now be prefixed with `(bioinfo_tutorial)` to show which environment is active.
-For rest of the tutorial make sure that you always have this environment active.
+For the rest of the tutorial make sure that you always have this environment active.
 4. Install snakemake:

    ```bash